technicalanxiety/technicalanxiety/src/content/backlog/beyond-azure-monitor-pt2.md

 The query builds a 14-day baseline segmented by hour and day of week, calculates mean and standard deviation for each segment, then compares current performance against those statistical boundaries.
 The `sensitivityFactor` of 2.5 standard deviations filters out normal variation while catching genuine anomalies.

-The `['Anomaly Type']` includes "Unusual Improvement" because sudden performance gains can indicate problems too: caching failures, dropped functionality, or requests failing fast instead of completing.
+Notice that `['Anomaly Type']` includes "Unusual Improvement."
+I added this after watching a team celebrate faster response times that turned out to be a caching layer failing silently.
+Requests were fast because they were returning errors instead of data.
+Sudden performance gains can indicate problems too: caching failures, dropped functionality, or requests failing fast instead of completing.

 **Adapt for your environment:**